-Diplomas.
-The diploma is not the only source of legal proof that the student has completed a degree.
-As soon as final grades have been posted and a final review of the student's records has been completed to ensure that all requirements have been met, the Education Department will place that notation on the official transcript as the real proof of the completion of the diploma.
+The diploma/associate degree is not the only source of legal proof that the student has completed a degree.
+As soon as final grades have been posted and a final review of the student's records has been completed to ensure that all requirements have been met, the Education Department will place that notation on the official transcript as the official proof of the completion of the program requirements.

-The diploma will not arrive at the address requested on the Application for Graduation until several weeks after the degree has been posted on the transcript.
+The diploma/associate degree will not arrive at the address requested on the Application for Graduation until several weeks after the degree has been posted on the transcript.
 It is important to remember that a request for an address change on the College records will not affect the diploma address.
-If the diploma address needs to be changed, the student must request it specifically.
-To be awarded their diploma, students must be in good financial standing with the College.
-If a hold exists on their account, the diploma will be held until the hold has been cleared by the appropriate office.
+If the diploma address needs to be changed, the student must request it, specifically in writing.
+To be awarded their diploma/associate degree, students must be in good financial standing with the College.
+If a hold exists on their account, the diploma/associate degree will be held until the hold has been cleared by the appropriate office.
 Once cleared, the student must notify the Education Department to release the diploma.
 The same is true for releasing transcripts.
 Official transcripts will not be released by the Office of Registration and Records until the student has cleared all holds on their account.

-Confirming the Award of the Diploma.
-Students should check to make certain that their final transcript shows the notation of their diploma award and that their diploma arrives.
+Confirming the Award of the Diploma/Associate Degree.
+Students should check to make certain that their final transcript shows the notation of their diploma/associate degree award and that their diploma/associate degree/official transcript arrives.
 Occasionally, students walk through the commencement ceremony and then, "forget" about requirements that are still not met.
-They discover years later that they have not actually been awarded the degree because they did not complete those remaining requirements.
+They discover years later that they have not actually been awarded the degree/diploma because they did not complete those remaining